spfrommer/torchexplorer/README.md

     disable_inplace (bool): disables the 'inplace' attribute for all activations in the module.
-    bins (int): The number of bins to use for histograms. sample_n (int): The number of tensor elements to randomly sample for histograms. reject_outlier_proportion (float): The proportion of outliners to reject when computing histograms, based on distance to the median.
+    bins (int): The number of bins to use for histograms. sample_n (Optional[int]): The number of tensor elements to randomly sample for histograms.
+Passing "None" will sample all elements. reject_outlier_proportion (float): The proportion of outliners to reject when computing histograms, based on distance to the median.
 0.0 means reject nothing, 1.0 rejects everything.
 Helps chart stay in a reasonable range.